osilander/203.311/Week6/Week6.md

 ### Performing an alignment

-We will use `mafft` to perform our alignment on all the sequences in the downlioaded and appended multifasta file of genomes.
+We will use `mafft` to perform our alignment on all the sequences in the downloaded and appended multifasta file of genomes.
 This syntax is very simple (change the filenames accordingly):

 ```bash